ojalaw/suport_MP3/README.md

 **Logout**
 Once users are finished on the site, they have the ability to click the logout button which will take them to the overview page.

+**Footer**
+Users can navigate to respective social media sites that are present in the footer.
+On non-touchscreen devices, an animation has been added causing the icons to rotate utilising SVG.

 ### Future Implementations